timabell/0x5.uk/_posts/2025-06-25-ai-coding-tools---tech-debt-in-sheeps-clothing.md

 Finally, be prepared: if you discover down the road that your codebase has become an unmaintainable AI-generated house of cards, don’t panic. **I can help.** I’ve spent decades untangling disastrous, brittle systems and turning them into solid, scalable platforms.
 The sooner you address the issue, the less **downtime** and cost you’ll suffer.
 Technology trends come and go, but solid software engineering practices are timeless.
 When the hype dust settles and the **consequences** of over-relying on today’s LLMs rear their head, make sure you have seasoned experts on hand to set things right. _You don’t have to wait for an outage to take action – let’s connect and ensure your software foundation stays strong._ Your future self (and your customers and CFO) will thank you.

-## Sources
+## Sources, references & further reading

 This article is based on recent research and industry reports on AI-generated code quality and business impact.
+Full list of sources below.

-The case is getting stronger that they hype is not bourne out by the actual results being observed in industry when studied rigorously.
+The case is getting stronger that they hype is not bourne out by the actual results being observed in industry when studied rigorously beyond individual anecdote, the wow-factor of first encounters with an LLM, marketing-hype and studies commissioned by the AI vendors.

 ### Published articles